dask/dask/docs/source/protocol.rst

 Performance
 -----------

-For large numpy arrays this can saturate 500MB/s connections.
-Current bottlenecks include numpy serialization (About twice as slow as memcopy), a memory copy within Tornado (which is fixable if necessary), and calls to lz4 compression (which is useful in lower-bandwidth situations.)
+For large numpy arrays we currently suffer three memory copies.
+On a nice machine this ends up being a 1-1.5 GB/s bottleneck, which is almost always faster than the network bandwidth.
+These copies come from NumPy (two memcopies) and Tornado (one memcopy).

+For small messages we generally serialize in around 5 microseconds.

 .. _MsgPack: http://msgpack.org/index.html